ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 # Lab: Create the Authentication Workflow

 So far, we have a couple of services that handle authentication and the storage of the session.
 We have also created a simple Vuex store that is managing the state of the session within our application.
 It is now time to put all of theses pieces together to create an authentication workflow.

-In this lab you will need to:
+state this lab you will need to:

 - Handle the Login
 - Handle the Logout